 Some out of the box settings are a bit harder to understand, such as the inability to log time on weekends or the “Step” setting when logging time.
 Still, Timetracker is a user-friendly app thanks to the UI that is much clearer and more compact than its predecessors.
 You can navigate between various reports and settings in one place, which makes the app very easy to learn and very flexible for the project and team leads.

 - Implementations: 19978+

 Three things stand out about Tempo Timesheets (TT): The long-held leading position on the Marketplace, the number of implementations, and the price which is about 100 USD for a 10-user license.
-It is undoubtedly the most refined, held with more scrutiny in this comparison, and the longest developed Time tracking app since 2009.
-The vendor’s pages state that Tempo is his specialty, so TT is definitely going to be around.
+It is undoubtedly the most refined, held with more scrutiny in this comparison, and the longest-developed time-tracking app since 2009.
+The vendor’s pages state that Tempo is his specialty, so TT is going to be around.

 Two „Logging“ features